Only When I Laugh (film): Plot

-At rehearsals, Georgia brings David a gift-wrapped present.
-David is taken aback, then introduces Georgia to his new girlfriend.
-Georgia finally understands that David's affections towards her were only as a friend.
-Just then, a disconsolate Georgia receives a phone call from Jimmy, learning that Toby's husband has just asked for a divorce.
-Devastated for their friend, they agree to meet at Toby's that evening.
+Meanwhile, Jimmy is given a part in another play.
+At her own rehearsals, Georgia brings David a gift-wrapped present.
+David is taken aback, then introduces Georgia to his new girlfriend Denise Summers.
+Georgia realizes that David's affections towards her were only as a friend.
+She then learns that Toby's husband has just asked for a divorce.
+Devastated for Toby, the circle of friends agrees to meet at her place that evening.

 Georgia is greeted at the door by an impeccably dressed Toby.
 Georgia keeps refilling Toby's champagne glass while Toby reminisces about life as an enviable college beauty, an untalented actress, and then a perfect wife.
 Toby's composure crumbles and when she excuses herself to retouch her makeup, Georgia answers the door to a shaking Jimmy.
-He immediately starts downing champagne and reveals that he was just fired from his play, three nights before the opening, after having invited all his family and friends.
+He starts downing champagne and reveals that he was fired from his play, three nights before the opening.
 Georgia retreats to the kitchen and proceeds to drink multiple glasses of champagne.
-She returns to the room tipsy and tries to rally her friends, instead shocking them when they realize she has started drinking again.
+She returns to the room tipsy and tries to rally her friends, who are shocked after realizing she has started drinking again.

-Polly, unaware of events, arrives at Toby's with her new boyfriend.
-The three friends form a plan to conceal their problems from Polly, but Georgia, now very drunk, has an over-the-top reaction to Polly and her date.
-Polly realizes that her mother has relapsed, and that Toby and Jimmy are back to covering up for her.
-She scolds her mother for her insensitive attitude towards everyone around her, then storms out with her boyfriend.
+Polly, unaware of events, arrives at Toby's with her new boyfriend Jason.
+The three friends form a plan to conceal their problems from Polly, but Georgia, now very drunk, has an over-the-top reaction to Polly and Jason.
+Polly realizes that Georgia has relapsed, and that Toby and Jimmy are back to covering up for her.
+She scolds Georgia for her insensitive attitude towards everyone around her, then storms out with Jason.

 Jimmy gets Georgia home, where she insists that Jimmy can trust her to be by herself.
 After he leaves, Georgia goes out to buy cigarettes at a neighborhood bar, but then sits down to start drinking and strikes up a flirty conversation with a stranger.
-When Georgia leaves, the stranger follows and violently drags her into a darkened alley where he beats her up.
+When Georgia leaves, the stranger follows, drags her into an alley and beats her up.

-A battered and bleeding Georgia makes it to Toby's, but begs her not to call the police.
+A battered Georgia makes it to Toby's, but begs her not to call the police.
 While Toby tends to Georgia's wounded face, Georgia continues to drink.
 When Toby tries to make her see how self-destructive she has become, Georgia lashes out and mocks her.
-A furious Toby finally expresses that she's had it covering for Georgia, telling her to do everyone a favor and stop being such an “astronomical pain in the ass”.
-The two old friends share a tender laugh and hug and they walk back inside.
+A furious Toby expresses that she has had it covering for Georgia, telling her to do everyone a favor and stop being such an “astronomical pain in the ass”.
+The two friends share a laugh and reconcile.